Top 80 Frontend Interview Questions and Answers

 • It adds attributes right after the name of the HTML tag, inside the brackets.

-2. What is Marquee in HTML?
+35. What is a Marquee in HTML?

 • The marquee is used to scroll the text on the webpage.